 Born in 1951, Bryan Appleyard attended King's College, Cambridge.
 He was Financial News Editor and Deputy Arts Editor at THE TIMES from 1976 to 1984.
 He writes for numerous publications including VANITY FAIR, THE NEW YORK TIMES, THE SPECTATOR and THE SUNDAY TIMES, where he is a special feature writer, commentator, reviewer and columnist.

 Gideon Calder is Lecturer in Philosophy at Cardiff University Centre for Lifelong Learning

 Daniel C. Dennett is Director of the Center of Cognitive Studies, and Distinguished Arts and Sciences Professor at Tufts University, Massachusetts.

-RAMIN JAHANBEGLOO Born 1956, Iran.
-Currently lectures in Political Philosophy and Comparative Politics at the University of Toronto.
+Ramin Jahanbegloo was born in 1956 in Iran.
+He lectures in Political Philosophy and Comparative Politics at the University of Toronto.

 Previous titles by the author: Rainbow Spirit Journeys and Spirit Medicine.

 Professor Raymond Plant is a Labour peer.
 He joined the Dickson Poon School of Law in January 2002 as Professor of Jurisprudence and Political Philosophy.
 He was previously Master of St. Catherine's College Oxford from 1994 -2000 and before that, Professor of European Political Thought at the University of Southampton.